freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-111.english.md

 ## Description
 <section id='description'>

-The text elements are stacked on top of each other, you need to use the `pieArc` function you create to tell them where to go.
-Add an `attr` function after the `text` function to set `transform` to a `d` function that returns this template literal: `translate(${pieArc.centroid(d)})`
+The text elements are stacked on top of each other, you need to use the `pieArc` function you created to tell them where to go.
+Add an `attr` function to set `transform` to a `d` function that returns this template literal: `translate(${pieArc.centroid(d)})`

 This will use the `centroid` function of the `d3.pie` API to move the text towards the middle of each slice.
+Don't ask me how it works.
 </section>

 ## Instructions